Tom has 35+ years in the door hardware industry, 16+ years in hardware distribution, and 17+ years as a commercial locksmith.

 During the design phase, how a narrow stile aluminum storefront door will function is often unclear.
-In these cases, the doors are often shipped with the Adams Rite MS1850 deadbolt pictured below, shown here with a turn knob cylinder on the inside and a regular key cylinder on the exterior side.
+In these cases, the doors are often shipped with the Adams Rite MS1850 deadbolt pictured above, shown here with a turn knob cylinder on the inside and a regular key cylinder on the exterior side.

 If electronic access control or remote unlocking is desired, the MS1850 deadbolt will most likely need to replaced by a locking mechanism that will lock automatically and can be electrically released.

 Adams Rite MS1850 Deadbolt